autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 ## Occlusion detection

 If the flag `occlusion.enable` is true this module checks if there is sufficient field of view (FOV) on the attention area up to `occlusion.occlusion_attention_area_length`.
-If FOV is not clear enough ego first makes a brief stop at the default stop line for `occlusion.temporal_stop_time_before_peeking`, and then slowly creeps toward occlusion_peeking_stop_line.
-If `occlusion.creep_during_peeking.enable` is true `occlusion.creep_during_peeking.creep_velocity` is inserted up to occlusion_peeking_stop_line.
+If FOV is not clear enough ego first makes a brief stop at default_stopline for `occlusion.temporal_stop_time_before_peeking`, and then slowly creeps toward occlusion_peeking_stopline.
+If `occlusion.creep_during_peeking.enable` is true `occlusion.creep_during_peeking.creep_velocity` is inserted up to occlusion_peeking_stopline.
 Otherwise only stop line is inserted.

 During the creeping if collision is detected this module inserts a stop line in front of ego immediately, and if the FOV gets sufficiently clear the intersection_occlusion wall will disappear.
 If occlusion is cleared and no collision is detected ego will pass the intersection.